The Rehabilitation of Offenders Act and Convicted Drivers

 The law in the UK is very clear when it comes to declaring and disclosing convictions for taking out insurance policies.
 Only unspent criminal convictions have to be disclosed and declared.
 If a conviction is spent, it should not be used by the insurance provider against you.
 Things like cautions, final warnings and even reprimands are spent at once and not considered criminal convictions and, hence, they do not have to be disclosed.

 The Association of British Insurers and the National Association of Reformed Offenders have put out a new set of guidelines in early 2011 to help convicted offenders looking for different types of insurance policy.
 According to these guidelines, insurers have to deal with convicted offenders in a special manner.

-• If an insurer refuses a policy on the grounds of a prior conviction, they have to help the person find a new insurer
+- If an insurer refuses a policy on the grounds of a prior conviction, they should help the person find a new insurer

 The guideline further states that the insurers do not have to give better rates to convicted applicants and, therefore, it is not necessary that the policy becomes cheaper for such applicants.
 The main aim of the new guidelines is to ensure that applicants with convictions are treated fairly when they apply for insurance.